ajsmth/rn-tools/packages/navigation/readme.md

 # @rn-toolkit/navigation

-An alternative approach to navigation - this library focuses on enabling granular control with special attention to routing
+An alternative approach to navigation with special attention to routing

 ## Install